Dr

 Academic biography

-Eileen Culloty is an Assistant Professor in the School of Communications and deputy director of the Institute for Media, Democracy and Society.
-Her research examines disinformation, digital governance, and media.
-Her book, co-authored with Jane Suiter, Disinformation and Manipulation in Digital Media (2021) is published by Routledge.
+Eileen Culloty is an Assistant Professor in the School of Communications and Deputy Director of the DCU Institute for Media, Democracy, and Society.

 Research interests